Hervinho/newsapp/README.md

 - Navigate to client directory and run `npm install`.
 - Navigate to server directory and run `npm install`.

-# Running the application
+# Running the application in development

 - Server: Navigate to the server directory and run `npm run server`
 - Client: Navigate to the client directory and run `ng server`

 # Deployment

-Uncomment line 25 in `server/lib/server.ts` and run `build.sh` script in the root folder in code is used to build and package the app for deployment.
-The server will be compiled from TypeScript to ES5 JavaScript and the Angular app will be packaged using ng build command.
-The output of running this script is a generated zip file (deploy.zip) that you can deploy on your server.
+Uncomment line 25 in `server/lib/server.ts` and run `build.sh` script in the root folder in code is used to build and package the app for deployment and generate deploy.zip file that you can deploy on your server.
+After unzipping, you can run the app with `npm start`.
 The app runs on port 5500

 ## Logs